 The majority of Vietnamese not speak, read or write Chinese.
 Even though the languages have some similarities, they are different enough that a Chinese person cannot understand Vietnamese, and a Vietnamese person cannot understand Chinese.

-Even though Vietnam borders China, there are not many Vietnamese who speak Chinese.
+Even though Vietnam borders China, not many Vietnamese speak Chinese.
 Under 2% of the Vietnamese speak Mandarin Chinese.